World News | G-20 to Hold Tough on Russia, Urge End to Ukraine War | LatestLY

 Xi told G-20 leaders the global economy should not be weaponised.

-“We must resolutely oppose the attempt to politicise food and energy issues or use them as tools and weapons,” he said in translated remarks.
+“We must resolutely oppose the attempt to politicize food and energy issues or use them as tools and weapons,” he said in translated remarks.

 US officials have said Biden's trip shows countries large and small are willing to condemn Russian aggression.
 Russian President Vladimir Putin stayed away, sending Lavrov as his representative.